-On January 20th, 2014 Matt Cutts, head of Google's Web Spam team, came out with a post that rocked the SEO industry.
+On January 20th, 2014 Matt Cutts, head of Google’s Web Spam team, came out with a post that rocked the SEO industry.
+It changed each and every guest posting guide for ever.

 What was it, you ask?